To be in hell is to drift; to be in heaven is to steer.

 If the epic is approved, then the implementation work begins:

-- Work with Product Management to split the epic into features and prioritize them in the product backlogs
+- Work with product management and Solution Management to split the epic into Value Stream and/or program epics and features and prioritize them in the backlogs

 - Provide guidance to the release train on the epic context of the target features

-- Participate in PSI/Release Planning, PSI demo, and System Demos, whenever there is critical activity related to the epic
+- Participate in PI planning, System Demo, and Solution Demo whenever there is critical activity related to the epic

-- Coordinate and synchronize epic-related activities with functions in sales, marketing, other business units
+- Coordinate and synchronize epic-related activities with functions in sales, marketing, and other business units

 - Understand and report on progress of the epic with key stakeholders